mendhak/mendhak.github.io/drafts/2023-11-11-hands-on-llm-tutorial.md

 ### Giving the LLM examples to learn from

 This time, we'd like the chat interface to produce JSON output so that it's easier to work with in our code.
-You can start by modifying the system message and simply asking for some JSON.
+Start by modifying the system message and simply asking for some JSON.

 Clear the chat, then in the System prompt area: